cryptocav/volt-trading-dash/_docs/about.md

 VOLT is a modular crypto trading engine built by **@cavpatrol** — a longtime believer in decentralization, sovereignty, and the slow art of stacking sats.

-I've been in crypto for over five years.
-I’ve worked at **Magic Eden** and now **Slingshot**, helping shape real product experiences around real market behavior.
+I've been in crypto for over five years, working at **Magic Eden** and now **Slingshot**, helping shape real product experiences around real market behavior.

-But beneath the charts and code is a deeper philosophy:
+Beneath the charts and code is a deeper philosophy:
 **Clarity over complexity.
 Fewer trades, better trades.
 Filtered, not forced.**

 VOLT isn't just a script or strategy.
-It's a **system for engaging with markets** — where every signal is earned, not guessed.
+It’s a **system for engaging with markets** — where every signal is earned, not guessed — and where every allocation is driven by real momentum and sector strength.

 ---

 ## 🧰 What VOLT Is

-VOLT is a command-line powered system built for modularity and visibility.
+VOLT is a command-line powered system built for modularity, transparency, and intelligent allocation.
 It includes:

 - 🧪 [Backtest Engine]({{ "/results/" | relative_url }})
-  Simulates trade execution with slippage, commissions, and risk management.
+  Simulates multi-asset allocation with slippage, commissions, and risk management.

 - 🔁 Sweep System
-  Explores multiple configs and ranks them based on your goals (Sharpe, win rate, alpha vs HODL).
+  Explores parameter grids and ranks configs by your targets (Sharpe, max drawdown, alpha vs BTC).

 - 🧠 [Postprocessing + Dev Log]({{ "/blog/" | relative_url }})
-  Documents sweep outcomes, strategy tweaks, bugfixes, and live tests.
+  Documents mass scan results, strategy refinements, and system improvements.

 - 📈 [PineScript Generator]({{ "/pine/" | relative_url }})
-  Produces clean, alert-ready TradingView scripts from tested configs.
+  Generates clean, alert-ready TradingView scripts from tested configs.

-- 📡 Signal Monitor (TradingView)
+- 📡 Allocation Engine + Signal Monitor
-  Monitors live markets and dispatches alerts to Telegram in real-time.
+  Scans the crypto universe daily and dispatches top allocation signals to Telegram.

-All strategy results are published with downloadable `.json` and `.pine` files.
-The entire system is transparent, reproducible, and improving with each iteration.
+All results are published with downloadable outputs.
+The system is transparent, reproducible, and improving with each iteration.

 ---

 ## 🧭 Why I Built It

 Most retail trading strategies are overcomplicated and underperform.
-VOLT is my answer to that — a toolset for:
+VOLT is my answer — a toolset for:

 - Thinking clearly about edge
 - Avoiding overfitting traps
-- Capturing directional momentum with clean filters and minimal noise

-The goal isn’t to flip bags.
-The goal is to **beat passive HODL** with smarter entries, cleaner exits, and real stats to prove it.
+- Capturing **relative strength** — rotating capital into outperformers, not forcing trades
+- Beating passive HODL with smarter, data-driven allocations

+After years of backtesting single-asset strategies, I learned firsthand:
+**beating BTC by trading BTC is hard.**
+Beating BTC by allocating across **the right assets at the right time** — that is where real opportunity lies.
+VOLT’s architecture is built around this principle.

 ---

 ## 🛣️ What’s Next

-The system is under active development:
+The system is under **active development** — you’ll see this reflected in evolving results and test alerts.

-- 🛠️ Trailing stop logic in Pine is still being refined
-- 🚧 Breakout strategies are in prototyping
+Near-term roadmap:

+- 🛠️ Dynamic allocation sizing based on momentum strength and volatility
+- 🚧 Live mode (intraday scans and faster alerts)
-- 📊 Telegram loop will surface strategy health + live signals
+- 📊 Telegram loop surfacing daily allocation changes + sector performance
+- 🔍 Validation layer to ensure clean data and transparent skipped coins
+- ⚙️ Modular strategy framework for future expansion (long/short, sector tilt, leverage models)

 If you want to follow along: